Bambelweeny57/zxspectrum_issue3b/README.md

 Based on the redraw by PABB - https://www.pcbway.com/project/shareproject/ZX_Spectrum_48_Issue_3B_Redrawn.html

 Special thanks to Liveboxandy for reconstructing the base footprints for the iBOM and 3D Models view and Dee for the Coil, Keyboard and Audio Connectors and Modulator 3D Models.
-(Hopeing for something extra special soon).
+(Hoping for something extra special soon).

 ---